-According to the results, Microsoft Cloud is between 22 and 93 percent more energy efficient than traditional enterprise data centres, depending on the specific comparison being made.
+According to the results, Microsoft Cloud is between 22 and 93 percent more energy efficient than traditional enterprise data centers, depending on the specific comparison being made.

-The company affirms it has made significant renewable energy purchases, boosting Microsoft Cloud’s carbon efficiency to between 72 and 98 percent higher than traditional data centres.
+The company affirms it has made significant renewable energy purchases, boosting Microsoft Cloud’s carbon efficiency to between 72 and 98 percent higher than traditional data centers.

-Microsoft president and chief legal officer Brad Smith says these substantial savings ultimately come down to four key features – IT operational efficiency, IT equipment efficiency, data centre infrastructure efficiency, and renewable electricity.
+Microsoft president and chief legal officer Brad Smith says these substantial savings ultimately come down to four key features – IT operational efficiency, IT equipment efficiency, data center infrastructure efficiency, and renewable electricity.